GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Present-day chemodynamical properties

 The second row of Figure \ref{fig:ecc} shows the $ecc$ distribution for all the accreted stars and those with $L_z <-1.5\times 10^3$ \lzuni, as solid and dashed black lines respectively.
-While the accreted stars have median $ecc=0.9$ in all the models, those with very retrograde motion -- in fact this trend holds for accreted stars with $|L_z| > 2\times 10^3$ \lzuni\, -- tend to be on less eccentric orbits, with median $ecc=0.7$, but with a significant tail towards $ecc\approx 0.5$, despite being less bound to galactic potential (see top row of Figure \ref{fig:enlz}, $E$ tends to higher values for $|L_z|>2 \times 10^3$ \lzuni\,).
-This reflects the fact that the stars in the outskirts of the dwarf are more rotationally supported, having \vrotsig$>2$, and thus retain more of their angular momentum.
-The third row of Figure \ref{fig:ecc} shows, for the accreted stars, the relation between the median [Fe/H] and their orbit eccentricity.
-In this exercise, we select the stars within a mock Solar neighbourhood, i.e. $5 <R/{\rm kpc}<12$.
-Blue and red lines show the relation for prograde and retrograde stars, respectively.
+While the accreted stars have median $ecc=0.9$ in all the models, those with $|L_z| > 1.5\times 10^3$ \lzuni\, tend to be on less eccentric orbits, with median $ecc=0.7$, but with a significant tail towards $ecc\approx 0.5$, despite being less bound to the galactic potential notice, in the top row of Figure \ref{fig:enlz}, that $E$ tends to higher values for $|L_z|>1.5 \times 10^3$ \lzuni\,).
+This reflects the fact that the stars in the outskirts of the dwarf are more rotationally supported, having \vrotsig$>2$, and retain more of their angular momentum.
+The third row of Figure \ref{fig:ecc} shows, for the accreted stars, the relation between the median [Fe/H] and their orbital eccentricity.
+In the MW, which is shown in the first column, [Fe/H] increases with stellar eccentricity (blue line). \citet{kordopatis2020} have already shown this positive gradient for kinematically selected ($v_{\phi}<0$ km/s) accreted star candidates.
+We further verify that the retrograde accreted stars in our chemically selected sample also have a positive gradient in the [Fe/H]-$ecc$ relation, as shown by the red line.
+For the models, we select the accreted stars within a mock Solar neighbourhood, i.e. $5 <R/{\rm kpc}<12$ and $|z|<3$ kpc, and show the relation for all the accreted stars and the retrograde ones, indicated by the blue and red lines respectively.
 The shaded area represents the regions between the 16\% and 84\% percentiles of the [Fe/H] for a given eccentricity bin.
-Remarkably, for a given dwarf with the same initial orbital conditions, the feedback changes the [Fe/H] relation significantly.
-Both high feedback models show the same general trend: an increase of [Fe/H] with $ecc$, until it appears to turn over at $ecc\approx 0.9$.
+Remarkably, for a given dwarf with the same initial orbital conditions, the feedback changes the [Fe/H]-ecc relation significantly.
+Both high feedback models show the same general trend: an increase of [Fe/H] with $ecc$, until it appears to turn over at $ecc\approx 0.95$.
 On the other hand, the low feedback models present different trends: \fbtdo, which ends the merger later, has a flat $ecc$-[Fe/H] relation, whereas \fbtdt\, shows a positive trend over all the $ecc$ range.
 The difference in the $ecc-$[Fe/H] relation between different feedback models is again caused by the higher star formation rate in the low feedback regime.
 As shown in Section \ref{sec:dwprofile}, after the first pericenter the dwarf in the low feedback models has a higher star formation rate compared to their high feedback counterpart.
-This process forms more metal-rich stars in the dwarf's center and, as shown in Figure \ref{fig:zoom}, these stars are more efficiently radialized, thus having higher $ecc$.
+This process forms more metal-rich stars in the dwarf's center and, as shown in Figure \ref{fig:zoom}, these stars remain bound longer in the satellite and end up being the most radialized, thus having higher $ecc$.
+However, the very eccentric stars, $ecc\gtrsim0.95$, are overall formed earlier (i.e are older) compared to those with $ecc<0.95$, and were more bound in the dwarf, causing the turnover in the $ecc-$[Fe/H] relation.
+This is enhanced in the high feedback regime due to the more inefficient star formation, compared to the low feedback, and the stars with $ecc>0.95$ never reach higher [Fe/H] abundances.